 Do Home Warranties Have Deductibles?

 The answer is yes there is.
 You can use the deductibles to save more money on your home warranty.
 Let us set an example, if you want to have a lower annual fee, you should choose to have a higher deductible on your home warranty service contract.
 However, if you choose this option, you must be prepared for the consequences.
 Because if in case a claim happened, you will need to pay a higher deductible in a snap.

 Because homeowners need to protect the structure of the house, together with the system components and appliances.
-One cannot fix it without the other because it has different coverage for every structure and parts of the home.
-They work in different ways but its goal is to protect every part of your home.
+One cannot fix it without the other because it has different coverage for every structure and part of the home.
+They work in different ways but their goal is to protect every part of your home.

 So, if you need anything from home insurance, home warranty, or anything else in between, look no further than Advantage Insurance Solutions!
 We are a local agency here to offer the best picks for your insurance needs.

 Call or text us today at (720) 221-8168.